willduff/mixedreality-enthusiast-guide/docs/troubleshooting-windows-mixed-reality.md

 * Check that the headset is connected through a USB 3.0 (XHCI) controller.
 On custom-built PCs, even though a port may be marked as a USB 3.0 port, it may be connected to a USB 2.0 controller.
 To do this, with your headset connected, open Device Manager, locate and single click any of the devices enumerated from your headset, then go to View > Devices by connection.
 * Try your headset on another PC.
 If that other PC is not fully compatible with Windows Mixed Reality, check in Device Manager to see if you see the "insufficient USB speed" message.
 If your headset does not enumerate properly on multiple PCs, your headset could be defective.

-### Mixed Reality portal did not launch automatically after I plugged in my headset
+### The Mixed Reality portal did not launch automatically after I plugged in my headset

 The headset might hot have been detected properly because of an underlying issue.
 Try launching Mixed Reality Portal manually and look for any error messages that appear.